 Students complete their projects through a sequence of two courses, Senior Honors Project I and II, taken during the senior year for a total of 6 credits.
 These courses are designed to give students the faculty mentorship and peer support necessary for a successful project experience.
 In Senior Honors Project I, students select a research topic and question, research, and write the literature review and explore possible methodologies and research designs.
 In Senior Honors Project II, students complete their projects under close supervision by a faculty member with complementary methodological and/or substantive interests.
 Senior Honors Project I counts toward upper-division Thematic Area requirements, while Senior Honors Project II counts toward the BA in International Studies Capstone requirement.

-The application deadline for fall 2018 is March 23, 2018, at 5:00 p.m.
+The application deadline for Fall 2018 is Friday, March 23, 2018, at 5:00 p.m.
 All application materials must be submitted by the deadline to be considered for the program.
-Students should apply for the SIS Honors Program during the second semester of their sophomore year.

 Applications to the SIS Honors Program must include:

 - A 500-word statement of interest in the SIS Honors Program

 - An unofficial transcript that includes the grade received for SISU-206

 - Letter of recommendation from an SIS faculty member, to be emailed directly by the faculty member to firstname.lastname@example.org

 Please submit your statement of interest and unofficial transcript in a single email to email@example.com and include your full name in the email's subject line.